Arm triangle choke

 Arm triangle choke, side choke, or head and arm choke are generic terms describing blood chokeholds in which the opponent is strangled in between their own shoulder and the practitioner's arm.
 This is as opposed to the regular triangle choke, which denotes a chokehold using the legs, albeit with a similar mechanism of strangulation against the opponent's own shoulder.
 An arm triangle choke where the practitioner is on the side of the opponent and presses a forearm into the opposite side of the neck of the opponent is known as a side choke, such as from the kata-gatame hold.
 The time it takes for the opponent to be rendered unconscious does vary depending on the configuration of the grip and position, although the standard arm triangle is one of the fastest at 7.2 seconds.

+Mounted arm triangle

+A Mounted arm triangle is an arm triangle from the mount position.
+The top player scoops the head of the bottom player and raises the bottom player's arm above their head to connect the neck and the shoulder.
+In this position, shoulder of the bottom player along with the bicep/forearm of the top player cut off both carotid arteries.
+The top player then applies pressure by locking their grip on the side of the raised shoulder and squeezing their arms together while applying even more pressure on the side of the shoulder with their head and neck.
+In the case where this is not enough pressure to force the bottom player to tap, the top player then dismounts and circles outward in a corkscrew motion while settling their hips to multiply the choking force.
+This is one of the lowest-risk, highest-reward submissions that can put an opponent to sleep within a matter of seconds when applied correctly.

 Anaconda choke

 An anaconda choke is an arm triangle from the front headlock position.
 The performer threads his or her arm under the opponent's neck and through the armpit, and grasps the biceps of the opposing arm.
 The performer then attempts to pin the opponent onto the trapped shoulder so as to better interrupt the flow of blood, all the while applying pressure with the grasped biceps.
 The performer may accomplish this by rolling the opponent over the trapped shoulder, (known as a gator roll) and use the momentum to turn the opponent onto his or her trapped shoulder.
 The creator of this choke is unknown, although many sources point towards UFC veteran Milton Vieira.
 Viera himself has disputed this however and has gone on record as not claiming to be the originator of the Anaconda Choke, explaining that it is likely that multiple people came up with the same choke simultaneously.